About Wayfinding

 About Jamie Hermes

-My work is shaped by both clinical training and years spent in leadership, systems, and organizational change.
+My work is shaped by both clinical training and years in leadership and organizational change.

-Before returning fully to therapy, I built a career applying behavioral insight in complex environments, working alongside professionals who were smart, driven, and under constant pressure to adapt.
-Over time, I became increasingly aware of the human cost of sustained intensity, especially for those who are thoughtful, sensitive, and highly capable.
+Before returning fully to therapy, I applied behavioral insight in complex, high-pressure environments alongside smart, driven professionals.
+Over time, I saw the human cost of sustained intensity - especially for those who are thoughtful, sensitive, and highly capable.

 Wayfinding brings these threads together.
-My approach is relational, steady, and practical, with deep respect for how patterns form and how change actually happens.
-I tend to work best with people who appreciate reflection, want to understand themselves more fully, and are ready to move forward in a way that feels sustainable rather than forced.
+My approach is relational, steady, and practical, grounded in how patterns form and how change actually happens.
+I work best with people who value reflection, want to understand themselves more fully, and are ready to move forward in a way that feels sustainable rather than forced.

 A grounded, relational approach